rstudio/renv/tests/testthat/_snaps/install.md

     Condition
       Error:
-      ! failed to install 'missing' (package 'missing' is not available)
+      ! failed to install "missing" (package 'missing' is not available)